rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/setting-up-version-control.rst

 1. Write a playbook to deploy GOGS on your control host
 2. Deploy GOGS and confirm it's functioning properly
+3. Deploy a container registry to manage container images

 .. admonition:: Do I need to configure docker?!